-“Prioritized” to push you to make up your mind about what’s very important and what’s less important.
-Don’t tell me everything is very important.
-Because if it’s the case, it also means nothing is important.
+“Prioritized” to push you to make up your mind about what’s important and what’s less so.
+Because if everything’s important.
+Nothing is important.

 This will outline the roadmap to completing the game while being able to adapt to changing circumstances.

 Kanban Boards are made of several columns.
 Each column represents a step in your workflow (ex: to do, in progress, done).
 And columns are made of cards.
 They are the User Stories, the Tasks, the Tests etc. you need to do to deliver the game.